What is Pupil Premium?

 Even if you child doesn’t enjoy school dinners, by successfully applying, you would still be attracting funding to the school.

-Your child will be eligible for up to a 50% reduction on school trips, including residentials – this will show as a reduced payment on your ParentPay account if you are eligible for pupil premium.
+Your child will be eligible for up to a 50% reduction on school trips, including residential trips – this will show as a reduced payment on your ParentPay account if you are eligible for pupil premium.

 If your circumstances changes and you no longer qualify for free school meals, your child will still be considered as pupil premium and the additional funding will still come into school.